nguyenthanhan/real-scale-solar-system/README.md

 # Real Scale Solar System 🌌

 An immersive, true-to-scale 3D visualization of our solar system with accurate planetary sizes, distances, orbits, and scientific data.
-Experience the real proportions of our cosmic neighborhood directly in your browser through this educational and scientifically accurate simulation.
+Experience the real proportions of our cosmic neighborhood directly in your browser.

 > 🚀 **Experience the vastness of space** - See how small Earth really is compared to the Sun, and how far apart the planets actually are in our solar system.